 Chundukwa River Lodge in Livingstone Zambia

-This was our Best of Zambia’s lodges and camps – we hope you now got an even deeper wish to visit the country, that so desperately needs tourists to discover it’s hidden secrets!
-If you dream of seeing leopards in the wild, then we can highly recommend Zambia – we got to encounter 5 different leopards during our days in South Luangwa and Lower Zambezi and will never forget looking into those all-knowing eyes.
+This was our Best of Zambia’s lodges and camps – we hope you now got an even deeper wish to visit the country, that is just waiting for its hidden secrets to be discovered!
+If you dream of seeing leopards, lions, hyenas, wild dogs, elephants – you name it – in the wild, then we can highly recommend Zambia.
+The density of wildlife is impressive!
+Not a day went by without a large carnivore sighting for us – you’ll never forget looking into those all-knowing eyes of a cat and for that alone a trip to Zambia is worth it.

 If you dream of seeing leopards in the wild then Zambia is the right place to travel to!